 - Reuters was first with news of the closure of the border between East and West Berlin after a mysterious tip-off and first again when the wall dividing the city came down 28 years later.

-These and many other stories in Reuters’ distinguished history are to be found in documents held within the company archives, a rich repository of fact and anecdote.
+These and many other stories are to be found in documents, pictures, files and stories held within the company archives going back to the 1840s, a rich repository of Reuters’ long and distinguished history.

-They were explored for A Glimpse of the Archives, a series of 10 monographs on four famous authors who had worked for Reuters and six world-shaking events that were significant news file landmarks over the course of a century.
+They were explored for A Glimpse of the Archives, a series of 10 monographs on four famous authors who had worked for Reuters and six world-shaking events that were news file landmarks over the course of the last century.
+Some of the worlds’ major events can now be re-lived through Reuters editorial by looking up the Reuters Archive Facebook page at https://www.facebook.com/reutersarchive/

 Basil Chapman* (Reuters 1953-1983), former assistant world services editor, returned from retirement to research and write them.
 Each one was illustrated by a specially commissioned caricature drawn by British cartoonist David Smith.
 They were first published in Reuters World, the staff magazine, in 1988.
 Enlargements were printed on art paper, framed and hung in Reuters’ offices around the world.
 The caricatures are the copyright of David Smith and are reproduced with his permission.